Immaculate Conception Church and Rectory (St. Louis): Decline

 Beginning in the 1950s and 1960s, the parish population began to change, as more Italian, African-American, and Puerto Rican students came to the area and the school, and White flight lead to middle-class white families leaving the area.
 The construction of Interstate 44 also disturbed and split the neighborhood surrounding the parish.

+Robert Prevost in 1977, the same year he entered the Augustinian novitiate at Immaculate Conception church.

 In 1969, citing increasing operational deficits, and the inability of the parish to fund its own school, the Archdiocese of St. Louis took over Immaculate Conception's grade school and merged it with four others, forming Compton Heights Catholic School at the former Immaculate Conception grade school.
 In 1972, priests of the Order of Saint Augustine took charge of both Immaculate Conception and neighboring St. Henry church, founding a novitiate at Immaculate Conception.
 The future Leo XIV, then known as Robert Prevost, spent his first year as an Augustinian at the parish, playing basketball with schoolchildren at the newly-formed Compton Heights Catholic School in 1977.
 That same year, St. Henry and Immaculate Conception were merged into one parish.
 In 1979, Compton Heights Catholic School was closed and merged into neighboring Notre Dame School.
 St. Henry's was purchased by Grace Chapel Ministries in 1986 and sustained major fire damage in 1996 leading to its demolition.
 The Augustinians returned administration of the church to the Archdiocese and moved to Racine, Wisconsin.